Christian Smith (sociologist)

-Christian Stephen Smith (born 1960) is an American sociologist, currently the William R. Kenan Jr. Professor of Sociology at the University of Notre Dame.
+Christian Stephen Smith (born 1960) is an American sociologist who was formerly the William R. Kenan Jr. Professor of Sociology at the University of Notre Dame.
 Smith's research focuses primarily on religion in modernity, adolescents and emerging adults, sociological theory, philosophy of science, the science of generosity, American evangelicalism, and culture.
-Smith is well known for his contributions to the sociology of religion, particularly his research into adolescent spirituality, as well as for his contributions to sociological theory and his advocacy of critical realism.
+Smith is known for his contributions to the sociology of religion, particularly his research into adolescent spirituality, as well as for his contributions to sociological theory and his advocacy of critical realism.

-Biography
+Early life and education

 Smith was born on October 23, 1960.
 He attended Wheaton College (1978–1979) and received his Bachelor of Arts degree in sociology from Gordon College in 1983.
 Smith earned his Master of Arts (1987) and Doctor of Philosophy (1990) degrees from Harvard University, where he also spent a year studying theology at Harvard Divinity School.

+Career

 Smith began his academic career as an instructor, and then assistant professor at Gordon College.
 In 1994 he joined University of North Carolina at Chapel Hill where he was an assistant professor, full professor, and then Stuart Chapin Professor of Sociology.
 He remained at North Carolina for 12 years before moving to Notre Dame as the William R. Kenan, Jr. Professor of Sociology and Founding Director of the Center for the Study of Religion and Society.
 He is also a Faculty Fellow of the Kroc Institute for Peace Studies.
 Smith has been awarded more than $20 million worth of research grants from the Pew Charitable Trusts, Lilly Endowment Inc., the John Templeton Foundation, the Templeton Religion Trust, and other foundations and institutes.

-Accolades

-Smith received the Notre Dame Graduate Student Union’s Graduate Student Mentoring Award for 2020-2021.
-The Society for the Scientific Study of Religion granted Smith its Distinguished Book Award, 2018, for his 2017 book, Religion: What it Is, How it Works, and Why it Matters (Princeton).
+Smith resigned from his position at Notre Dame at the end of 2025, his essay on the reasons for his resignation provoking considerable debate.

+Awards and honors